AlaskaAirlines/auro-select/README.md

 | Component Example Code | HTML sample code of the components use            | `./apiExamples/basic.html`          |
 -->

-# Dropdownmenu
+# Select

 <!-- AUROLABS-GENERATED-CONTENT:START (REMOTE:url=https://raw.githubusercontent.com/AlaskaAirlines/WC-Generator/master/componentDocs/partials/labsDisclaimer.md) -->
-`<auro-dropdownmenu>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
+`<auro-select>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
 Users of this element understand the risks of using a pre-released version of this element.

 <!-- AUROLABS-GENERATED-CONTENT:END -->
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../docs/partials/description.md) -->
 <!-- The below content is automatically added from ./../docs/partials/description.md -->
-`<auro-dropdownmenu>` is a combination [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that consists of a pre-defined trigger element, `<auro-menu>` for the panel content.
+`<auro-select>` is a combination [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) that consists of a pre-defined trigger element, `<auro-menu>` for the panel content.
 See the <auro-hyperlink href="https://auro.alaskaair.com/components/auro/menu/api">auro-menu API docs</auro-hyperlink> for additional information.

 ## About auro-select